Male fertility and virility: what they have in common and what differentiates them

 No, they are not related.
 Let's see why.

-What are we talking about when we refer to male vigor?
+What we talk about when we refer to male vigor

 Culturally, the sexual vigor of men is associated with “masculinity.”

 Society continues to make the mistake of associating reproductive capacity with man's sexual potency.
-What causes that this topic has become a taboo.
+Which means that this topic has become taboo.
 And it even has the consequence that some men do not want to undergo a diagnostic test so that their virility is not called into question.

-That is why the following must be very clear: the quality of the semen is not a parameter that measures the sexual capacity of the man.
+That is why we must be very clear about the following: Semen quality is not a parameter that measures a man's sexual capacity.

 And where does this false belief come from?

-For centuries it has been considered that having a child was a triumph for man.
+For centuries it has been considered that having a child was a triumph for a man.
 Very good, macho!
-Does it sound?
+Does it sound familiar to you?

-Furthermore, when a couple did not have children, the inability to have them was blamed on the woman.
+Furthermore, when a couple did not have children, the woman was blamed for the inability to have them.

-With such macho beliefs, to think that the man who could not have children was an insult.
+With such sexist beliefs, thinking that it was the man who couldn't have children was an insult.

-But science has shown that there are many, many factors involved in fertilization.
-So it is time to change the chip.
+But science has shown that there are many factors involved in fertilization.
+So it's time to change the chip.

 Psychologically this belief does not benefit anyone.